DominionEng/CV-19_Guardian_Masks/README.md

 ## Details

-For additional technical details, refer to the attached photos and PDF file.
+For additional technical details, refer to the Photos and PDF file.

 ## 3D Print settings